cloudrac3r/out-of-your-element/readme.md

 * (1) js-yaml: Will be removed in the future after registration.yaml is converted to JSON.
 * (0) lru-cache: For holding unused nonce in memory and letting them be overwritten later if never used.
 * (0) minimist: It's already pulled in by better-sqlite3->prebuild-install.
-* (3) node-fetch@2: I like it and it does what I want.
-Version 2 is used because version 3 is ESM-only.
 * (0) prettier-bytes: It does what I want and has no dependencies.
 * (2) snowtransfer: Discord API library with bring-your-own-caching that I trust.
 * (0) try-to-catch: Not strictly necessary, but it's already pulled in by supertape, so I may as well.